 Unfortunately, every industry has a certain amount of unscrupulous individuals and dubious operators, with the mold abatement business being no exception.
 The customer should be aware of red flags such as “test only” companies that offer expensive inspections and unnecessary sampling (testing) to inflate the cost of an inspection, as well as mold abatement companies that are not licensed, bonded or insured.
-The diligent homeowner should make sure that service provider performing services has verifiable references and some type of industry certification such as from The Clean Trust (formally known as the IICRC) or others.
+The diligent homeowner should make sure that service provider performing services has verifiable references and an EPA approved industry certification or similar.
 Most importantly, service providers must possesses and show proof of liability and workers compensation insurance.
 That way if a service provider is injured at your property, or causes extensive damage to your property, you will not bear the financial burden of paying for the ensuing medical bills or damage done to your property.
 Lastly, homeowners should know that in California the law says that anyone who performs services valued in excess of $500 MUST possess a valid California State Contractors License.
 Checking a license is easy and can be done online in only a few minutes at the Contractors State License board website at www.cslb.ca.gov

 Mold Prevention Tips

 Owners and occupants should work together to identify, prevent and repair moisture intrusion problem(s) as soon as possible.
 Both parties are ultimately responsible for working together to keep moisture out of living spaces that could lead to mold growth once it has been removed, as well as promptly repairing any defects that led to the original mold problem.
 Always dry or remove wet or flooded building materials within 24-48 hours to prevent the spread of mold growth; therefore, it is a must that tenants notify owners of potential problems immediately!